A world of theatre within reach

 We can and will do better.
 We must.

-To that end, the work has started on specific initiatives to promote diversity and inclusion within all aspects of our organization, including ICTC's Board of Trustees, Staff, Casting and Production; and, we will be transparent with the community as these action items develop in the coming weeks.
+To that end, the work has started on specific initiatives to promote diversity, equity, and inclusion within all aspects of our organization, including ICTC's Board of Trustees, Staff, Casting, Programming, Patron Engagement, and Production.
+We will be transparent with the community as these initiatives develop.

 The stage is set for change.
 It is time to act.
 The Irish Classical Theatre Company is committed to doing its part.